 Shin splints happen when you overwork your leg muscles, especially the shin bone.
 It’s a sharp pain that concentrates along the large bone in the front of your lower leg shin, just between your knee and ankle.
 You will feel tenderness in the area and soreness inside your shinbone.

-There is swelling that can lead to pain and inflammation.
+When the muscles begin to swell, it leads to pain and inflammation.
 Worst is, it can be a lot painful when you get up after sleeping.
 The reason is that the sore tibialis muscle has shortened while you’re resting so you feel pain as you put weight on your foot while trying to walk.

 This leg pain will slow your training and running gains.